 Not to be missed in Liguria

 Travel to Santa Margherita on the Peninsula of Portofino, wander down the waterfront, past the small fishing villages and enjoy unforgettable views.
-Descend down to the pretty harbor of Portofino, famed as the place of La Dolce Vita lifestyle, and join the glamorous for coffee on the harbor side.
+Descend down to the pretty harbour of Portofino, famed as the place of La Dolce Vita lifestyle, and join the glamorous for coffee on the harbour side.

 Venture out on the footpaths of Cinque Terre (Five Lands), an area famed for its coastline and pastel villages (Monterosso, Vernazza, Corniglia, Manarola and Riomaggiore).
 The footpaths that run between the villages will take you through olive groves, vineyards and on to idyllic vistas.

 view luxury villas for rent in Portofino - Liguria

 Culinary wonders in Liguria

 The cuisine of Liguria tastefully reveals the character of the land and the ingenuity of its people.
 With simple cooking methods and an abundance of vegetables, herbs and olive oil – plus a dash of unique creativity - the Genoese have skillfully invented dishes that are authentic, flavorful and extraordinarily enticing.
 Liguria's most famous specialties are pesto and focaccia, which is served both plain - flavored only with olive oil - and in an array of tasty variations (topped with onions, olives, sage, cheese, etc.).